garrandall/popular-music-data/tracks/more-than-a-woman-tavares.md

 More than a woman (More than a woman)
 More than a woman to me
 Shoo, doo doo
-More than a woman, ahh
+More than a woman, ah

 There are stories old and true
 Of people so in love like you and me